infojunkie/ireal-musicxml/demo/web/README.md

 # Theory of operation

-This demo grew from a simple showcase of the iReal Pro to MusicXML conversion library in this repo, to a full-fledged sheet music player, on its way to realize the vision of a musician's practice toolkit, currently codenamed ["Gig Book"](https://github.com/users/infojunkie/projects/2).
+This demo grew from a simple showcase of the iReal Pro to MusicXML conversion library in this repo, to a full-fledged sheet music player, on its way to realize the vision of a musician's practice toolkit, currently codenamed ["Grimoire"](https://github.com/users/infojunkie/projects/2).
 It brings together a number of music technologies:

 - [MusicXML](https://github.com/w3c/musicxml) as the standard for music notation exchange.
 - [Web MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) as powerful music-making Web APIs.